Geometric properties of disintegration of measures: Abstract

 \section{Abstract}

-In this paper we study the connection between disintegration of measures and some geometric properties of probability spaces.
-We prove a disintegration theorem, and then address disintegration from the perspective of an optimal transport problem.
+\nohyphens{In this paper, we study a connection between disintegration of measures and geometric properties of probability spaces.
+We prove a disintegration theorem, addressing disintegration from the perspective of an optimal transport problem.
 We look at the disintegration of transport plans, which are used to define and study disintegration maps.
-Using these objects we study the regularity and absolute continuity of disintegration of measures.
-In particular, we discuss the weak continuity of the disintegration map, we study some conditions for which one can obtain a path of conditional measures in the space of probability measures and we show a rigidity condition for the disintegration of measures to be given into absolutely continuous measures.
+Using these objects, we study the regularity and absolute continuity of disintegration of measures.
+In particular, we exhibit conditions for which the disintegration map is weakly continuous and one can obtain a path of measures given by this map.
+We show a rigidity condition for the disintegration of measures to be given into absolutely continuous measures.}

 \keywords{Disintegration Theorem, Probability, Optimal Transport, Ergodic Theory, Dynamical Systems}

 \subjclass{37H10, 37C05 (secondary), 37C40, 49K45, 49N60 (primary)}